-Existing woodland cover within the Local Nature Recovery Strategy area accounts for approximately 6% of the total land area, equivalent to 15.822 hectares.
+Existing woodland cover within the Local Nature Recovery Strategy area accounts for approximately 6% of the total land area, equivalent to 15,822 hectares.
 Trees outside woodland including orchards account for another 11,569 hectares taking the total tree canopy cover to 27,391 hectares and 10.74% of the total land area.
 This area is low compared to the national average of around 13% (Woodland Trust, 2021).
-This woodland cover comprises a variety of woodland types, with broadleaf woodland dominating at 65% (10,075 hectares), followed by coniferous woodland at 1,024 hectares, mixed woodland at 800 hectares, and young trees, ground preparation, and felled areas making up the remainder.
+This woodland cover comprises a variety of woodland types, with broadleaf woodland dominating at 65% (10,075 hectares), followed by coniferous woodland at 1,024 hectares, mixed woodland at 800 hectares, and the remaining hectares comprise of active management such as recently planted young trees.

 Among the woodland habitats, ancient woodland stands out as irreplaceable, covering approximately 3,025 hectares within the Local Nature Recovery Strategy area.
-These ancient woodlands4 represent ecosystems with high conservation value due to their long-term ecological continuity and unique variety of species.
+These ancient woodlands represent ecosystems with high conservation value due to their long-term ecological continuity and unique variety of species.
 However, the management status of these habitats varies, with 36% of designated plantations on ancient woodland sites and 64% of ancient semi-natural woodland sites currently under management.
 Efforts to improve the management of these irreplaceable habitats are crucial for safeguarding their ecological integrity and enhancing biodiversity conservation.